 It is well known that work is good for youth, and that agriculture provides opportunities to develop work skills and gain an appreciation for the land.
-It is also well known that the farm worksite is dangerous, resulting in numerous injuries and fatalities to working youth.
-Since 2001, there has been a steady decline in the number of non-fatal injuries to farm youth.
-Despite this, every 3 days in the United States, a youth dies in an agricultural incident.
-For youth younger than 16 working in agriculture, the number of fatal injuries is consistently higher than all other industries combined.
+It is also well known that the farm worksite is dangerous, resulting in numerous injuries and fatalities.
+Since 2009, more youth die working in agriculture than in all other industries combined.
 These injuries and deaths are often associated with youth performing agricultural work that does not match their developmental level/abilities.

-The Agricultural Youth Work Guidelines, formerly known as North American Guidelines for Children's Agricultural Tasks (NAGCAT), are based on:
+The Agricultural Youth Work Guidelines (AYWG), formerly known as the North American Guidelines for Children's Agricultural Tasks (NAGCAT), were updated/developed based on:

-In addition, a media kit is available to assist with promotion and dissemination of the guidelines.
+A media kit is available to assist with promotion and dissemination of the Agricultural Youth Work Guidelines.

-*Funding for the guidelines was made possible by the National Institute of Occupational Safety and Health and CHS Foundation.
+Funding for the guidelines was made possible by the National Institute of Occupational Safety and Health and CHS Community Giving.